 (2) Notwithstanding subsection (1) a private practitioner may accept other payments in respect of legal services performed for an assisted person if acceptance of the payments is approved by the Director and any conditions imposed by the Director in relation to the approval are complied with.

-[Section 41 amended by No. 73 of 1992 s.
+[Section 41 amended: No. 73 of 1992 s.
 9.]

 42. Disbursements in connection with legal aid